makerdao/auction-keeper/README.md

 [![codecov](https://codecov.io/gh/reflexer-labs/auction-keeper/branch/master/graph/badge.svg)](https://codecov.io/gh/reflexer-labs/auction-keeper)

 The purpose of `auction-keeper` is to:
- * Seek out opportunities and start new auctions
+ * Start new auctions
- * Detect auctions started by other participants
+ * Detect auctions started
- * Bid on auctions by converting token prices into bids
+ * Bid on auctions

 `auction-keeper` can participate in collateral, surplus and debt auctions.
+It can read auction status from an Ethereum node or a [Graph](https://thegraph.com/) node.
 Its unique feature is the ability to plug in external
 _bidding models_, which tell the keeper when and how high to bid.
-Note: Only the surplus and debt models can tell the keeper a price.
-For collateral auctions, Reflexer uses fixed-discount auctions, where the keeper pays a fixed percentage discount price.

 The keeper can be safely left running in background.
 The moment it notices or starts a new auction it will spawn a new instance of a _bidding model_ for it and then act according to its instructions. _Bidding models_ will be automatically terminated by the keeper the moment the auction expires.
-The keeper also automatically settles expired auctions if it's us who won them.
+The keeper can also settle expired auctions.

 This keeper is intended to be a reference implementation.
-It may be used as-is, or pieces borrowed to develop your own auction trading bot.
+It may be used as-is, or pieces borrowed to develop your own auction keeper.

 <https://discord.gg/kB4vcYs>

 ## Architecture

 `auction-keeper` directly interacts with auction contracts deployed to the Ethereum blockchain.
-Decisions which involve pricing are delegated to _bidding models_.
+Bid prices are received from separate _bidding models_.

-_Bidding models_ are simple processes, external to the main `auction-keeper` process and can be implemented in basically any programming language.
+_Bidding models_ are simple processes that can be implemented in any programming language.
 They only need to pass JSON objects to and from `auction-keeper`.
 The simplest example of a bidding model is a shell script which echoes a fixed price.